-Communication and Society is fundamentally about innovation and change – in communication technologies, multi-platform channels, and communication tactics.
-Students learn to utilize mediated and non-mediated communication channels to purposefully transform their chosen industry, and ultimately position themselves, their networks, and their organizations to innovate and enact change on pressing societal and political issues.
+Communication and Society enhances students’ ability to manage innovation and change using modern technologies, tactics, and theories.
+Students learn to utilize mediated and non-mediated communication channels to purposefully transform their chosen industry – ultimately making themselves, their networks and their organizations fit to address pressing societal and political issues.
 This degree prepares students to build connectivity and enhance communication for in-demand jobs in medical and environmental communication, political and public policy, crisis management, non-profit organizations, and digital media promotion and strategy.

 Students in Communication & Society gain foundational knowledge in media, culture, and international contexts.
 Specific skills development includes models of persuasion, informative and persuasive writing, communication analytics, leadership and relationship management, targeted message design, and social media content creation and promotion.

-Building upon these foundations, students specialize in one of three areas.
+Communication and Society students specialize in one of three areas:

-Learn leadership, entrepreneurship, and management of digital media for enhanced user engagement and influence within organizations, online communities, and various social landscapes and business sectors that experience constant change and innovation.
+Learn leadership, entrepreneurship, and management of digital media to enhance user engagement within a variety of organizations, online communities, and various social landscapes.

-Learn concepts in public understanding of science, technology, and environment, and gain skills in effective and innovative communication of complex and controversial scientific issues.
+Learn concepts in public understanding of science, technology, and the environment, as well as gain skills in effective and innovative communication of complex and controversial science issues.

 Develop the knowledge and skills required to design and implement crisis campaigns at the individual and societal levels, as well as steer their chosen industry through times of risk and crisis via effective communication strategies.